Academic Policies and Procedures » Grade Replacement Policy

 Certain courses may be repeated for degree credit (credit toward graduation); examples include some art courses, applied-music courses, selected topic courses (x93), fieldwork courses (x94), independent study (x95), and modular courses (x99).
 If a course is repeatable for credit, its description will indicate so.

-For all other courses, degree credit can be earned only once.
+For all other courses, including courses transferred as direct equivalents to New Paltz courses, degree credit can be earned only once.
 A student may, however, wish to repeat a course to meet a prerequisite, fulfill a major or degree requirement, or improve his or her GPA.
 The following restrictions on repeating a course apply:

 - A course may be attempted no more than two times.
 An "attempt" means the student earned a grade of A-F, S/F, S*/U*, H, or R, or withdrew from the course (noted on the transcript as W).
 Simply put, if a student is registered for a course at the end of the Add/Drop period (typically ten days into the semester), the student is considered to have attempted the course regardless of his or her attendance, final grade, or subsequent course withdrawal.